-NEW YORK – We noticed something interesting in how Estée Lauder manages its brands.
-The mention came in a press release where Coach (NYSE: COH) and Estée Lauder (NYSE: EL) decided to market a new fragrance for the department store market.
-What was fascinating is that Estee Lauder operates its smaller brands as part of a think tank called Beauty Bank.
+NEW YORK – The news that Coach (NYSE: COH) and Estée Lauder (NYSE: EL) decided to market a new fragrance for the department store market revealed a brand strategy, the brand think tank.
+Estee Lauder calls it their brand think tank called Beauty Bank.

 BeautyBank is the entrepreneurial think tank division of The Estée Lauder Companies.
 Led by Veronique Gabai-Pinsky (who is officially global brand president, Aramis & Designer Fragrances) BeautyBank and IdeaBank, the section’s mission is to “identify opportunities across product development, channel diversification and regional expansion and bring these concepts and brands to market.”